 4. Music and dance lessons can be expensive.
 Local community centers, places of worship or colleges might offer lower cost alternatives or charge on a sliding scale.
 If you can’t get discounted lessons, find out if buying used instruments and/or other gear is an option.
 Be sure to understand how much notice you are obligated to give if you decide to cancel and the instructor’s policy on missed lessons.

 5. Make your own art supplies at home.
 If your children are old enough to help, be sure to include them in the fun.
-Here is a good list of links to instructions on how to make your own play dough, gak/flubber, sidewalk chalk and paints.
+Here is a instructional book on how to make your own play dough, gak/flubber, sidewalk chalk and paints.

 6. Spend plenty of time outdoors and let your child have plenty of time to putter and observe.
 Do take the time to talk to your child about what they see, point out interesting and beautiful things but also take a step back and let them experience the joy of scratching the ground with a stick and daydream.